trainingmode/portfolio/README.md

   The `title` attribute of the download link.

+  This is used for the text displayed when hovering over the link.

 ### `email-button.frag.html`

 The email button template is used to render the **`[alt](mailto:link "title")` Email Link** component.